Call 911 to report animal abuse in progress.

 What You Need

-For DEP to respond to your complaint, you must provide the address where the dog is barking and your contact information.
-Your information will not be shared with the dog's owner.
+For DEP to respond to your noise complaint, you must provide the address where the animal is barking and your mailing address.
+Your information will not be shared with the animal's owner.

 What Happens Next